Venafi/vmware-avi-connector/README.md

 Comments in the aforementioned source code files describe both the common code that can be used by most machine connectors and the code that is specific to interacting with a VMware AVI host.

 # Building
-This machine connector includes a Makefile with targets for building the application, a container image that can be stored in your container registry and for generating the final manifest file for creating or updating a connector.
+This machine connector includes a Makefile with targets for building the application.
+This container image can be stored in your container registry to generate the final manifest file for creating or updating a connector.

 Some of the Makefile targets are:
-- build: create an executable binary that can be executed in a container run within a vSatellite.
+- **build**: create an executable binary that can be executed in a container run within a vSatellite.
 The target operating system is Linux and the architecture will be AMD64.
-- test: run the tests defined within the machine connector source code.
+- **test**: run the tests defined within the machine connector source code.
-- image: will use the included build/Dockerfile to create a container image.
+- **image**: will use the included build/Dockerfile to create a container image.
-- push: will use the included build/Dockerfile to create a container image and push the image to your container registry.
+- **push**: will use the included build/Dockerfile to create a container image and push the image to your container registry.
-- manifests: will use the manifest.json file to create:
+- **manifests**: will use the manifest.json file to create:
-  - manifest.create.json: is an updated manifest.json file that includes the container registry image path.
+  - **manifest.create.json**: is an updated manifest.json file that includes the container registry image path.
 The file content can be used to create a new machine connector for a tenant in TLS Protect Cloud.
-  - manifest.update.json: is an updated manifest.json file that includes the container registry image path.
+  - **manifest.update.json**: is an updated manifest.json file that includes the container registry image path.
 The file content can be used to update an existing machine connector for a tenant in TLS Protect Cloud.

 > **_NOTE_**: The API documentation for managing tenant machine connectors can be found on [Venafi Dev Central](https://developer.venafi.com/tlsprotectcloud/reference/post-v1-plugins)

 > **_NOTE_**: You can use the TAG environment variable to override the default container image tag value of 'latest'.

-You can chain the targets together to clean, build and push in a single command:
+You can chain the targets together to clean, build, and push in a single command:

 ```text
 vmware-avi-connector % CONTAINER_REGISTRY=sample.io/dev-local TAG=demo make clean build push